Pseudotumor cerebri (idiopathic intracranial hypertension)

 Overview

-Symptoms mimic those of a brain tumor.
-The increased intracranial pressure can cause swelling of the optic nerve and result in vision loss.
-Medications often can reduce this pressure and the headache, but in some cases, surgery is necessary.
+Symptoms of IIH mimic those of a brain tumor.
+The increased intracranial pressure can cause swelling of the nerve fibers that connect the eye to the brain, known as the optic nerve.
+The swelling can result in vision loss.
+Medicines often can reduce this pressure and symptoms such as headaches.
+Sometimes, surgery is necessary.

-Pseudotumor cerebri can occur in children and adults, but it's most common in women of childbearing age who are obese.
+IIH can occur in children and adults, but it's most common in women of childbearing age with obesity.

 Symptoms

-Sometimes, symptoms that have resolved can recur months or years later.
+Sometimes symptoms that have resolved can return months or years later.

 Causes

-The cause of pseudotumor cerebri is unknown.
-If a cause is determined, the condition is called secondary intracranial hypertension, rather than idiopathic.
+The cause of idiopathic intracranial hypertension is not known.
+If a cause is found, the condition is called secondary intracranial hypertension, rather than idiopathic.

-Your brain and spinal cord are surrounded by cerebrospinal fluid, which cushions these vital tissues from injury.
-This fluid is produced in the brain and eventually is absorbed into the bloodstream at a rate that usually allows the pressure in your brain to remain constant.
+The brain and spinal cord are surrounded by cerebrospinal fluid.
+The fluid cushions these vital tissues and protects them from injury.
+Cerebrospinal fluid is produced in the brain.
+It is eventually absorbed into the bloodstream at a rate that usually allows the pressure in the brain to remain constant.

 Risk factors